DanielAdeyemi/Epicodus-project-1/README.md

 * Git and GitHub

 ## *Known bugs and contact information:*
-No bugs has been discovered.
-Web-page downloads and exexutes well.
+No bugs have been discovered.
+Web-page downloads and executes as intended.
 If you have ideas how to improve my project or just want to contact me, please send [email](mailto:adeyemidany@gmail.com).

 ---